astronomer/airflow-guides/guides/data-quality.md

 Data quality checks can be run on different levels:

-- **Column**: e.g. confirming uniqueness of a key column, restricting the amount of `NULL` values that are allowed, define logical bounds for numeric or date columns or defining valid options for categorical variables.
+- **Column**: e.g. confirming uniqueness of a key column, restricting the amount of `NULL` values that are allowed, define logical bounds for numeric or date columns, or defining valid options for categorical variables.
-- **Row**: e.g. restricting the amount of `NULL` values that are allowed in a row, defining the number of rows expected to exist for a certain timeframe.
+- **Row**: e.g. comparing the values in several columns for each row or ensuring that there are no mutually exclusive values present in the same row.
-- **Table**: e.g. checking against a template schema to verify that it has not changed.
+- **Table**: e.g. checking against a template schema to verify that it has not changed or checking that a table has a minimum row count.
-- **Over several tables**: e.g. creating logical checks like making sure a customer marked as 'inactive' has no purchases listed in any of the other tables.
+- **Over several tables**: e.g. data parity checks across several tables or creating logical checks like making sure a customer marked as 'inactive' has no purchases listed in any of the other tables.

 It is also important to distinguish the two types of Data Integrity Control:

-- **Flow Control**: monitors incoming data on a record-by-record basis and will sometimes prevent single records that fail certain data quality checks from entering the database.
-A well known tool for flow control is [Monte Carlo](https://docs.getmontecarlo.com/).
+- **Flow Control**: Monitors incoming data on a record-by-record basis and will sometimes prevent single records that fail certain data quality checks from entering the database.
+We will not cover flow control in this guide.
-- **Static Control**: runs checks on existing tables in a database.
-These checks can be performed on tables anywhere in a typical ETL pipeline and might halt the pipeline downstream of the whole table in case of a failed check to prevent further processing of data with quality issues.
+- **Static Control**: Runs checks on Spark or Pandas dataframes, or on existing tables in a database.
+These checks can be performed anywhere in a typical ETL pipeline and might halt the pipeline in case of a failed check to prevent further processing of data with quality issues.
 In this guide we will only cover static data quality checks.

-> **Note**: When exploring data quality needs and designing checks good questions to ask data professionals are: "What changes in these datasets would need your attention downstream?", "What changes in the data would you want to be alerted about?", "What changes in the data would you want to hold the pipeline?".
+> **Note**: When exploring data quality needs and designing checks good questions to ask data professionals are: "What changes in these datasets would need your attention downstream?", "What changes in the data would you want to be alerted about?", "What changes in the data would you want to halt the pipeline?".

 ### Location and Downstream Effects of Data Quality Checks

 Data quality checks can be run in different locations.
-It often makes sense to test them in their own DAG and later incorporate them into your ETL pipelines.
+It often makes sense to test them in their own DAG and later incorporate them into your ETL pipelines to be able to make downstream behavior dependent on the outcome of selected data quality checks.

 Within the ETL pipeline data quality checks can be placed in several different locations, as shown in the DAG graph below: